ruoyao-shi/CRP-causal-effects/README.md

-# Code for estimating causal effects of C-reactive protein (CRP)
+# Code for estimating causal effects of C-reactive protein on health outcomes

 This repository contains code for our study investigating the causal effects of C-reactive protein (CRP) on multiple disease and health-related outcomes using multivariable Mendelian randomization (MVMR) with adjusting for heritable confounding.